lukemassa/atlantis/runatlantis.io/docs/security.md

 * Every repository in your GitHub Enterprise install: `--repo-allowlist=github.yourcompany.com/*`
 * All repositories: `--repo-allowlist=*`.
 Useful for when you're in a protected network but dangerous without also setting a webhook secret.

+You can also specify the `--repo-denylist` flag to exclude repos included by the allow list.

 This flag ensures your Atlantis install isn't being used with repositories you don't control.
 See `atlantis server --help` for more details.

 ### Protect Terraform Planning